mattxwang/lowkey/_posts/2018-03-21-hindsight-wac.markdown

 - hindsight2018
 author: "No Longer Sleep Deprived Matt Wang"
 layout: post
+edits:
+- "03/09/2019"
 ---

+*Note: since I wrote this post (and after I left WAC), the organization lost the "world.ac" domain.
+As such, I've removed those links from the original post.
+You can find everything this post talks about on [GitHub](https://github.com/worldaffairsconference), if you don't mind searching around a bit.*

 I've almost come to terms with the fact that my high school "career" is over.
 The things that I did, whether I loved them or not, are almost done - and I have no control over their future.
 During this March Break, I've spent a lot of time doing stuff for me: working on personal projects, catching up with old friends, and playing a helluva lot of video games.
 So while I'm free from the shackles that normally constrain me during the school year, I want to take a moment and look into them, deeply.
 That's what this series ("Hindsight 20/18", which I think is some clever wordplay) is about.